This article has links to products and services we love, which we may make commission from.

 It’s holiday market time in Boston!
 We love the festive season for all the sparkling lights, beautiful decorations, and awesome ways to support local creators and producers.
 Check out all the best Boston Christmas markets to shop local and support community creators.

-There are multiple season-long holiday markets in the city, but also a number of one-day events you’ll want to add to your schedule.
+There are multiple season-long holiday markets in the city, but also several one-day events you’ll want to add to your schedule.

 Want some more festive fun?